k19953014/my-vim/README.md

         git clone git://github.com/k19953014/my-vim.git

-2. cd to `my-vim` directory

-        cd my-vim

-3. rename it to `.vim` also be fine:
+2. rename it to `.vim` also be fine:

         mv my-vim .vim

-4. link the vimrc to
+3. link the vimrc to

         ln -s .vim/vimrc .vimrc

+## Notice

+1. bundle needs Plugin(type in the vim)

+        :PluginInstall